 Frédéric Achard, Luigi Boschetti, Sandra Brown, Michael Brady, Ruth DeFries, Giacomo Grassi, Martin Herold, Danilo Mollicone, Brice Mora, Devendra Pandey, Carlos Souza Jr.

-Olivier Arino, Gregory P. Asner, Luigi Boschetti, Barbara Braatz, Emilio Chiuvieco, Ivan Csiszar, Mark Cutler, Sandra Englhart, Bernardus de Jong, Michael Falkowski, Sandro Federici, Jonas Franke, Scott Goetz, Nancy Harris, Yasumasa Hirata, Dirk Hoekman, Anja A. Hoffman, Hans Joosten, Chris Justice, Josef Kellndorfer, Stephen Kull, Werner Kurz, Eric Lambin, Richard Lucas, Mike McCall, Ronald McRoberts, Suvi Monni, Rebecca Moore, Erik Nćsset, Ross Nelson, Yosio Edemir Shimabukuro, Marc Paganini, Tim Pearson, Gary Richards, Ake Rosenqvist, David Roy, Jeremy Russell-Smith, Florian Siegert, David Shoch, Margaret Skutsch, Allan Spessa, Patrick Van Laake, Michael Wulder
+Olivier Arino, John Armston, Gregory P. Asner, Luigi Boschetti, Barbara Braatz, Kim Calders, Emilio Chiuvieco, Ivan Csiszar, Mark Cutler, Mathias Disney, Laura Duncanson, Takahiro Endo, Sandra Englhart, Michael Falkowski, Sandro Federici, Jonas Franke, Scott Goetz, Nancy Harris, Yasumasa Hirata, Dirk Hoekman, Anja A. Hoffman, Bernardus de Jong, Hans Joosten, Chris Justice, Josef Kellndorfer, Stephen Kull, Werner Kurz, Patrick van Laake, Eric Lambin, Richard Lucas, Mike McCall, Ronald McRoberts, Suvi Monni, Rebecca Moore, Erik Nćsset, Ross Nelson, Glenn Newnham, Yosio Edemir Shimabukuro, Marc Paganini, Ian Paynter, Tim Pearson, Jim Penman, Gary Richards, Ake Rosenqvist, David Roy, Jeremy Russell-Smith, Crystal Schaaf, Florian Siegert, David Shoch, Margaret Skutsch, Svein Solberg, Allan Spessa, Michael Wulder.

 ESA, TNC, NRCAN/CFS, NASA, START, and CSA are acknowledged for their support of the GOFC-GOLD REDD working group and financial contributions to prepare this sourcebook.